javajon/code-analysis/README.md

 * Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) (or any other Kubernetes solution)
 * Clone this project with Git
+* Verify kubeCtl version runs correctly
 * Apply the Postgres secret.
 In the k8s directory run: "kubectl create secret generic postgres-pwd --from-file=./password"
-* Run the k8s/deploy_sonar.sh script that uses KubeCtl to stand up the cluster containing SonarQube engine and dashboard.
+* Change directory to k8s and run the deploy.sh script.
+This scripts uses KubeCtl to stand up the cluster containing SonarQube engine and dashboard.
 On Windows use the Git Bash command prompt to run Bash scripts.
 * If your Kubernetes cluster is not at 192.168.99.100 you will have to modify the externalIP in sonar-service.yaml before running the deploy script.
 See next section to verify your IP.